ompatel111/BigBidders/README.md

 Use firstly npm i
-so all dependencies automatically dowload on you vs code
+so all dependencies automatically dowload on your vs code